MimiBambino/DataScience/README.md

 ##Section 4.
 Conclusion
 *4.1 From your analysis and interpretation of the data, do more people ride the NYC subway when it is raining or when it is not raining?*

-> Particularly given the results from the Mann-Whitney U test (p-value: 0.025), we can say with a high level of certainty that more people ride the NYC subway when it is raining.
-It is important to note that simply looking at the means of both data sets is insufficient, due to variance.
-The Mann-Whitney U test is needed to quantitatively confirm that the two data sets are statistically different.
+> Given the result of the Mann-Whitney U test, we can conclude that more people ride the NYC subway when it is raining, but we can only say this for the month of May.
+It is unclear how meaningful this is, though because the difference in the means is actually very small.
+It is difficult to see how the city or anyone might use the fact that the mean ridership for rainy days is very slightly higher than on clear days.

 *4.2 What analyses lead you to this conclusion?
 You should use results from both your statistical tests and your linear regression to support your analysis.*

-> The positive coefficient for the rain (0 or 1) parameter indicates that the presence of rain contributes to increased ridership.
-This may have not been the case for all data points, with the R^2 being approximately 46%; however, the small residuals show relatively high accuracy, given our objectives.
-Although the means of both data sets are not that different from each other, the Mann-Whitney U test did indicate that there was a statistically significant change in ridership for rain vs. no-rain.
-It is conscientious to claim that rain increases subway ridership.
+> The coefficient for the rain variable provided by the linear model is positive.
+This indicates that rain contributes to increased ridership.
+Additionally, the Mann-Whitney U-statistic and p value indicate that there was a statistically significant difference in ridership on rainy days.

 ##Section 5.
 Reflection
 *5.1 Please discuss potential shortcomings of the methods of your analysis, including: data set, linear regression model, and statistical tests.*